suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 * Monthly charges are correlated with whether a person is a senior or not.
 Therefore, this gives us a good insight that senior citizens are likely going to be enrolling in other services such as movies streaming service and internet services respectively.

 ## Future Scope
+* Additional features such as the location of the customer could be added which would also help in determining whether a person is going to stay in the telco service or not.
+*

 ## 👉 Directions to download the repository and run the notebook